Centauros anti drone system

 Centauros anti drone system or Centaur counter UAV system, developed by Hellenic Aerospace Industry (HAI), is a Greek anti drone system (counter-unmanned aerial system, C-UAS).
 This system is noted being the first combat proven system manufactured in Europe, distinguished record in countering unmanned aerial vehicle (UAV) threats, particularly in naval operations in the Red Sea during 2024–2025.
-For Class 1 drones, the smaller IPERION system can be utilised.
+For Class 1 drones, the smaller Iperion system can be utilised.

 Name origin

 The name of the system originate from the mythological Centaur, a half-man, half-horse creature.

 Background and development

 The Centauros anti drone system was developed to neutralize various growing threats from drones used for spying or as weapons against military and commercial targets.
-It was designed and built by Greece's Hellenic Aerospace Industry to protect and important facilities from low, slow, and hard to spot aerial threats.
+It was designed and built by Greece's Hellenic Aerospace Industry to protect important facilities from low, slow, and hard to spot aerial threats.
+While presented as a domestic development, some defense analysts have noted technical similarities between the Centauros and the Ukrainian Bukovel-AD, suggesting the system may be based on or produced under license from Ukrainian technology.
 Its development was sped up as part of Greece’s €30 billion military upgrade program, planned to finish by 2036.